philsturgeon/codeigniter-template/README.markdown

 For any of this to work well, you need some global code running.
 You can do this by [creating a hook](http://codeigniter.com/user_guide/general/hooks.html) or use [MY_Controller](http://codeigniter.com/wiki/MY_Controller_-_how_to_extend_the_CI_Controller/).
-I take MY_Controller one step further and have Public_Controller and Admin_Controller, which all of my controllers inherit to gain shared logic for the frontend or the backend.
+I take MY_Controller one step further and have Public_Controller and Admin_Controller, from which all of my controllers inherit shared logic for the frontend or the backend.

 ### Global methods